Child Support Law

 However, until a modification order is entered, the original child support amount is still in effect.
 Likewise, a parent may ask the court to increase a parent's child support payment because of added income or decreased expenses.

-As the non-custodial parent, you might be required to pay part of your child’s daycare expenses if the other parent uses daycare to go to work.
-Because employment increases the amount of income available to support the child, you both benefit from the cost of child care.
+As the non-custodial parent, you might be required to pay part of your child's daycare expenses if the other parent uses daycare to go to work.
 This expense is usually set according to the state guidelines and is paid to the parent who actually pays for childcare or directly to the childcare provider.